-Zero waste living is an eco-friendly lifestyle that ensures people get the optimum value from products they buy while reducing waste.
+Zero-waste living is an eco-friendly lifestyle that helps ensure people get the optimum value from the products they buy while reducing waste.
 Therefore, as someone who wants to live a zero-waste lifestyle, you need to waste-proof your consumption.
-To do so, zero waste swaps help you replace wasteful items for ones that fit the zero-waste bill.
+To do so, zero-waste swaps help you replace wasteful items with ones that fit the zero-waste bill.

-However, it is not great for the environment.
-It is not biodegradable and pollutes the landfills and oceans, endangering humans and wildlife.
+Plastic does not biodegrade and pollutes landfills and oceans, endangering humans and wildlife.
 In addition, over 99% of plastics are made from non-renewable resources like coal, natural gas, and oil.
 You may not find it easy to eradicate plastic products from your life all at once, but the list below contains some items you can start with.

 99.75% of cups used to drink coffee don't get recycled, and in 2011, 2.5 billion cups were thrown away.
-One way to make your regular visit to the coffee shop a zero-waste activity is to avoid the plastic coffee cup.
-Opt to bring your mug or thermos instead, as you can wash and reuse those for a long time.
+One way to make your regular visit to the coffee shop a zero-waste activity is to avoid plastic coffee cups.
+Opt to bring your mug or thermos instead, as you can wash and reuse those again and again.

-Replace plastic cutleries with zero-waste wood or metal alternatives.
+Replacing plastic cutleries with those made from sustainably sourced wood or metal alternatives proves an easy swap on your zero-waste journey.
 You could also ask for compostable alternatives.
 Of course, bringing your cutleries to eat out is something you could consider as well.

-Mason jars and steel containers serve as durable replacements for plastic containers.
-You can also find suitable replacements in reusable silicone food storage bags.
+Mason jars, glass containers, and steel containers serve as durable, reusable containers replacing plastic.
+You can also find suitable replacements in reusable silicone food storage bags perfect for taking along to zero-waste bulk stores for refilling.
 There are also cotton storage bags you can use for dry foods and fruits.